signalogic/SigSRF_SDK/mediaTest_readme.md

 mediaMin also generates [stream group](#user-content-streamgroupusage) output .wav files and individual contributor .wav files, which may be needed depending on the application (but should not be used to authenticate audio quality, see [Audio Quality Notes](#user-content-audioqualitynotes) below).

+<a name="BulkPcapHandling"></a>
+## Bulk Pcap Handling

+By setting the mediaMin command line [Real-Time Interval argument](#user-content-realtimeinterval) to less than one, an internal mode called "faster than real-time" is enabled inside mediaMin, [pktlib](#user=content-pktlib), and  [streamlib](#user-content-streamlib).
+This mode allows pcaps to be processed faster than real-time, while still maintaining correct time alignment (sync) between multiple streams in each pcap (and across pcaps, if given as multiple inputs on the mediaMin command line).
+Stream alignment happens in the media domain - *after* packets are re-ordered, repaired, and decoded - and requires a reference clock, which makes accelerated time a difficult math and signal processing problem.
+Below are some command line examples, both in real-time and accelerted time:

+    ./mediaMin -cx86 -i../pcaps/announcementplayout_metronometones1sec_2xAMR.pcapng -L -d0xc11 -r20
+    ./mediaMin -cx86 -i../pcaps/announcementplayout_metronometones1sec_2xAMR.pcapng -L -d0xc11 -r0.5

+    ./mediaMin -cx86 -i../pcaps/mediaplayout_adelesinging_AMRWB_2xEVS.pcapng -L -d0xc11 -r20
+    ./mediaMin -cx86 -i../pcaps/mediaplayout_adelesinging_AMRWB_2xEVS.pcapng -L -d0xc11 -r0.7

+In the first example, processing is 40 times faster, and in the second 28.5 times faster.
+The difference is because the latter requires more processing time, due codec type and bitrates and media content.
+Processing time is also dependent on host system CPU clock rate, number of cores, and storage configuration.
+Additional performance information - and how to determine the max bulk mode rate without sacrificing media quality - is given in [Bulk Pcap Performance Considerations](#user-content-bulkpcapperformanceconsiderations) below.

 <a name="Peformance"></a>
 ## Performance